How much does it cost to learn to fly?

 Formal ground school is not required for any certificate or rating that P&N offers.
 You can complete the ground study one on one with your instructor until he or she feels you are able to pass the written test.
 We do offer classroom setting courses geared towards passing the written test, whereas you time in the airplane will help you to pass the flight test.
 The ground school is taught by an FAA Designated Pilot Examiner.

 The FAA warrants that each pilot is fit to fly before taking to the air.
 Certain medication and conditions are disqualifying, but even then, most can get a waiver for their medical issues.
 You are required to take a physical before your first solo flight or becoming a pilot.
 Sport pilots are not required togo through this process because they are limited to very light aircraft.
 Your instructor will recommend an FAA approved medical examiner when the time is right and help you complete the forms.
 It is important that you consult your CFI before completing the application.
 Pilots with well managed high blood pressure, diabetes, or past major injuries can still get a medical certification.

 What airplane should I learn to fly in?

-Students under 6 feet tall and under 180lbs may choose to learn in a Cessna 150.
-Few flight schools in the midwest are still offering this economic option as average weights of adults have increased since the 150's introduction as a training aircraft in the 1960's.
+Students under 6 feet tall and under 180lbs may choose to learn in our Citabria.
+Few flight schools in the midwest are still offering this option as average weights of adults have increased since the last decades.
 Taller students will learn in a Cessna 172 or a Piper Warrior which offers more room and payload.
 Complex aircraft like our Piper Arrow or Beechcraft Bonanza satisfy the requirements for more advanced ratings and are not for initial certifications.
 Upon completing a course with P&N, you will be certified for any single engine airplane and have experience in multiple makes and models of airplanes.

 Who should be my instructor?